sofiapfund/BIO392/day_5/day_5_6_notes.md

 * tools for genome reading: e.g. `samtools`, `bcftools`, ... (recall: week 1 bash)

 ### Genome Liftover
-* moving between different genome editions, e.g. using a Python tool like `segment_liftover
+* moving between different genome editions (e.g., from edition 19 to edition 38), e.g. using a Python tool like `segment_liftover`: shifts from change in regional lenths are defined in *chain files*
+* ‼️ Task: read up on liftover techniques (check their article)

 ## Terminology
 * Gb = Giga bases